The New Standard

 - Laparoscopic assisted vaginal hysterectomy (LAVH).
 From the patient’s perspective, the LAVH is identical to a vaginal hysterectomy.
 With this method, the laparoscope and laparoscopic instruments are inserted through small band-aid size incisions and the uterus is detached from the blood vessels and ligaments that hold it in place.
 Then the uterus is removed through the vagina.
 However, because of the rudimentary, basic design of the laproscopic instruments, this method can also be difficult or impossible to use if the uterus is very large.
 The LAVH is also limited by the patient’s size: that is, larger patients often cannot have this method of hysterectomy performed.

-How does the recovery from a da Vinci Robotic Hysterectomy compare to the more traditional abdominal approach?
+How does the recovery from a da Vinci Robotic procedure compare to the more traditional abdominal approach?

-With the da Vinci approach we think in terms of hours and days instead of weeks when it comes to time in the hospital and time to return to normal activities.
-It is very common for women to be back at full time work by 2-3 weeks after a da Vinci hysterectomy, for example.
-Most patients spend the night after surgery in the hospital, although some patients will feel well enough to go home the same day as their surgery.
-The terminology can be confusing – a da Vinci hysterectomy, for example, is considered an “outpatient” procedure, even if the patient spends the night in the hospital and goes home the next morning.
+With the da Vinci approach, we think in terms of hours and days instead of weeks when it comes to time in the hospital and time to return to normal activities.
+It is very common for women to be back at full-time work by 2-3 weeks after a da Vinci hysterectomy, for example.
+An overwhelming number of patients feel well enough to go home the same day as their surgery, although some opt to spend the night after surgery in the hospital.

 What is a myomectomy and when is it performed?